DreamOfTheRedChamber/system-design-interviews/MicroSvcs_Container.md

 # MicroSvcs container

-## Container vs Hypervisor

 ## Container concepts
+* Def: Container is a special type of process with namespace based separation and the amount of resources it could use is defined by Cgroup.

 ### Namespace
+* Def: Used to create separate view of resources.

-* Categories of namespaces
+#### Categories of namespaces

 | `Namespace`  | `Separated resource` |
 |--------------|--------------------|